Draft Meeting Minutes for November 16, 2021

 FIRST ORDER OF BUSINESS Call to Order and Roll Call

 The meeting was called to order and all Board members were present.
 Also in attendance were Cal Teague, the District Manager, Chris Pepin, the Field Manager, and Tad Kring and Sara Pinto from Irrigation Specialists.
-Participating via web conference were Charlie Krebs, the Engineer, Greg Urbancic, the Attorney, Mike Rubin, the President of ??? or a resident???, and Christopher Dudak of PDM.
+Participating via web conference were Charlie Krebs, the Engineer, Greg Urbancic, the Attorney, Mike Rubin, President Villa III, and Christopher Dudak of PDM.

 SECOND ORDER OF BUSINESS Pledge of Allegiance